strongloop/loopback/test/README.md

 # DataSource
 <a name="datasource-datasourcecreatemodelname-properties-settings"></a>
 ## dataSource.createModel(name, properties, settings)
-Define a model and attach it to a `DataSource`..
+Define a model and attach it to a `DataSource`.

 ```js
 var Color = memory.createModel('color', {name: String});